pforret/jekyll.forret.com/_posts/2022/2022-01-18-windows-vpn-problems.md

 * click the "Check for Updates" button and then open the "View Optional Updates".
 ![](/wp-content/uploads/2022/01/checkforupdates.png)
 * select the "2022-01 Cumulative ...
 (KB5010793)" update and start the update process
-* wait until the patch has downloaded and installed
+* wait until the patch has downloaded and installed (this is for Windows 10.
+For Windows 11, you early adopters, it's KB5010795 )
 ![](/wp-content/uploads/2022/01/cumulativeupdate.png)
 * reboot the machine